frozencemetery/cdson/README.md

 ## Contributing

 PRs welcome!
-Test suite must pass, and more tests are welcome.
+Test suite must pass, and more tests are welcome too.

 ## Dogs